PCRedHot/Accounting-System/README.md

     No transaction file is found

 Don't worry, that's because your have never created any data before.
-The program will output and save existing data automatically, in the file **account** and **transaction**.
+The program will output and save existing data automatically, in the file **account**, **transaction** and **alert**.
 Next time when you run, it will read initialized data.
 This can optimize users' control and storage of their personal financial data.

 ### Step 3.
 Account